TheProdigyLeague/Voyix/.github/README.md

 ## Key Points 🔐

-**CI/CD** - Considering version control when leveraging GitHub Actions for source code builds will continously integrate delivery and deployment. ✈️
+**CI/CD** - Considering version control when leveraging GitHub Actions for source code builds will continuously integrate delivery and deployment. ✈️

 * A.I. implementation 🤖
 * Pentesting ✍️